covcom/300CEM/Week_02_The_Java_language/README.md

 First of all, there are some common pitfalls that most students have and you should try your best to avoid:

 1. Don't use more than one blank lines, don't use unnecessary white spaces.
-This will make your codes look ugly.
+This will make your code look ugly.
 2. Don't declare more than one variables in a single line.
 3. Don't prefix your variable name.
 If you follow some online resources you'll see some use 'm' as the prefix denoting member (i.e. instance) variables.
 Don't do that, it's not recommended by Google.